ailur-backup/Burgernotes/APIDOCS.md

 note content and title will have to be decrypted

-POST - /api/importnotes - import notes, provide "secretKey" and "notes" note content should be encrypted and follow the /api/exportnotes format, in a marshalled json string
+POST - /api/importnotes - import notes, provide "secretKey" and "notes" note content and title should be encrypted using AES-256 GCM with the DONOTSHARE-password as the key and a random 16-byte IV and follow the /api/exportnotes format, in a marshalled json string

 POST - /api/sessions/list - show all sessions, provide "secretKey"